 War Story #16 Rifle Arsenal McLean Virginia = 1990.
 Playing Vietnam in the Forest, (getting away with it).
 Fairfax County and The Casualties were None -- Like air-raid in former Yugo, which I wanted.

-The green trees, mostly maple and oak, filling Turkey Run Park were all planted sice the area was burned to the ground during The American Civil War (1861-1865) in case there would be a battle, and i've found Civil War stuff there.
+The green trees, mostly maple and oak, filling Turkey Run Park were all planted since the area was burned to the ground during The American Civil War (1861-1865) in case there would be a battle, and I've found Civil War stuff there.

 The greenery was the scenery in the woods in McLean that day, (No, it wasn't January).
 It was summer, 1990, and the summer was in full-effect.